AutoGen is in maintenance mode. Your agents still need a home.

 - You want managed infrastructure without DevOps overhead

-- You need enterprise integrations (webhooks, queues, databases)
+- You need enterprise integrations (webhooks, queues, databases) day one

 Use AutoGen when

-- You're researching multi-agent conversation patterns
+- You're researching conversational multi-agent patterns

-Still shortlisting?
+Compare with SalesStill shortlisting?
 Here are the others.

 Head-to-head comparisons against the platforms most teams weigh alongside Connic.
+For the full field, survey the 2026 agent deployment platform landscape.

 Connic vs CrewAI